ironclock/Interactive-Lab-Hub/Lab 4/README.md

 *Color Scheme:* The Bender head retains the character's metallic gray color with black accents and shiny white teeth.
 After the Bender head was sanded down to remove any residual 3D printing imperfections, this color was accomplished using spray paint and spray painting skills.

-*Weight and Dimensions:* The entirety of the device (including the raspeberry pi and camera) weighs about 2 pounds and measures 19.5 cm in height, ?? in width, and ?? in depth.
+*Weight and Dimensions:* The entirety of the device (including the raspeberry pi and camera) weighs about 2 pounds and measures 24.765cm in height, 6.5cm in width, and 6cm in length.
 We wanted Bender Security to be small enough to be propped on a desktop without taking up too much space and be light enough that it's portable and can be easily brought to a location that you want to monitor at the moment.

 **2. Works Like**